Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - a demonstrated commitment to make legal services available to all who require them, regardless of the ability to pay

-- a superior commitment to access to justice
+- a significant commitment to access to justice

 Contribution to the community, including:

-- a superior contribution to the life of the community including leadership on community, cultural, and philanthropic organizations
+- a significant contribution to the life of the community including leadership on community, cultural, and philanthropic organizations

-- contributions to the community in order to further the well-being of the community
+- contributions that further the well-being of the community

 - providing service and support to communities and community organizations in ways that encourage initiative, self-help, cooperation, and partnership building